William Balée: Career

+Current Work

 Currently he is working on issues of applied historical ecology.

 Dr. Balée has won the Mary W. Klinger Book Award from the Society for Economic Botany for two of his books, in 1996 (Footprints of the Forest) and 2014 (Cultural Forests of the Amazon).
 He was appointed Officer of the Order of the Golden Ark, a Dutch conservation merit order, by Prince Bernhard in 1993.
 In 2016 he received the President’s Award for Excellence in Graduate and Professional Teaching from Tulane University.
 He is a 2019 Guggenheim Fellow.
 Balée is the 2023 recipient of the Distinguished Ethnobiologist Award from the Society of Ethnobiology.